 - Projects that work to develop new programs or strengthen current programs that align with community needs, as well as projects that seek to provide opportunities for organizations to build on community plans or aspirations.
 This may include assessments and evaluations of existing programs, community convenings, collaborations, arts and cultural events and new programs that evolve from community or organizational planning activities.

 - Projects that engage and develop board capacity.
 This may include board training, retreats, conferences, consulting assistance, etc.

 - Projects that diversify revenue streams.
 This may include business planning, collaborations, development of fee for service or other fundraising avenues, etc.

 Eligible organizations have 501(c)3 status or a fiscal agent with such status and operate primarily in Onondaga, Madison and/or Oswego Counties.
-Check out our process below to get started.
-We look forward to building a relationship with you!
+Explore our process below to get started, we look forward to connecting with you and your organization.

 Once the Letter of Intent is submitted a Foundation team member will reach out, usually within 2 weeks, to set up an intake meeting.
 Intake meetings provide the Foundation with a time to learn more about an organization in general, receive any updates, and talk in detail about the organization’s request.

 Since the Foundation only invites proposals, the intake meeting serves as a starting point for this process.
 After an intake meeting organizations can expect to hear back from the Foundation within 2-3 weeks.
 Next steps might include an invitation to submit a proposal, follow up questions, or connections to other organizations or leaders in town.
 Unfortunately a possible result could be that the Foundation isn’t interested in seeing a proposal at this time; the Foundation has limited resources and receives many more requests than we can fund.